department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 - Require a Character of Discharge determination, **or**
 - Can't go to a VA exam during the 45 days after you submit your claim, **or**
 - Don't have a copy of your treatment records for your current period of service, **or**
-- Added a medical condition to your claim but have less than 90 days left on active duty (We'll process the added conditions after you separate from the military.)
+- Added a medical condition to your claim but have less than 90 days left on active duty (we'll process the added conditions after you separate from the military)

 </div>